-The dorm room I’d selected was in a suite with two two-bed rooms and one three-bed room, and a shared lounge that was sort of like our family room at home.
+The dorm room I’d selected was in a suite with two two-bed rooms and one three-bed room, and a shared lounge that was sort of like our family room at home, but smaller.
 I would be in one of the two-bed rooms, the one on the corner.
 I didn’t tell my folks that our suite was co-ed.
 Guys and girls.
 Not co-ed in the same room; each room was single-gender and there were separate bathrooms for each of the rooms.
-Kevin told me that would be the best choice, with sharing of a bathroom and shower limited to me and my roommate.
+Kent told me that would be the best choice, with sharing of a bathroom and shower limited to me and my roommate.

 I’m gay and I came out during my sophomore year in high school.
 There were a lot of out gay kids at my high school, so coming out turned out to be a big ‘so-what’s-new?’ with almost everyone.
 However, when it came time to fill out the forms for my dorm, for some reason the four checkboxes with the captions Bi, Gay, Lesbian, and Trans scared me.
 I ignored them, left them blank, pretended that I didn’t see them, pretended that they weren’t on the form.
 I justified my decision by telling myself that no one would care, so why did I have to tell anyone in advance?
 Also, would I want to room with another gay guy, which might happen if I’d checked the ‘gay’ choice?
 What if he was a flamer, or would keep bringing guys into the room to have sex?
 Of course, I ignored the possibility, or even more likely the probability, that a straight roommate would keep bringing girls into the room to have sex.
 Anyway, call me a wuss, but I wasn’t ready to declare my gayness before actually getting to Cal, finding my dorm, meeting my roommate, and scoping out the scene.
 Maybe I could even wait until my sophomore year.
 As if!